mailermailer/mailermailer-wp/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Setup the plugin under Settings > MailerMailer Settings
 4. Enter your API key under 'API Settings.'
+5. Set up a CAPTCHA under 'CAPTCHA Settings' (optional).
-5. Customize your form options and appearance under 'Form Settings.'
+6. Customize your form options and appearance under 'Form Settings.'

 Add the form to your site through either a widget or shortcode
 * Widget: Under Appearance > Widgets, Look for 'MailerMailer Widget' and drag it to the desired widget location